Cirun configuration

 Runners: runners

-It containers the spec for the runners that will be spun on each commit.
+It contains the spec for the runners that will be spun on each commit.

 runners: